grega/blog/content/posts/flight-finder-display/index.md

 The hardware for this project was very simple:
 - [64x32 LED Matrix Display](https://shop.pimoroni.com/products/rgb-led-matrix-panel?variant=42312764298)
-- [Pimoroni Interstate 75 W RGB LED Matrix Driver](https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339) (with the Raspberry Pi RP2350 chip), rather than a full-blown Raspberry Pi board (eg. Zero 2 W)
+- [Pimoroni Interstate 75 W RGB LED Matrix Driver](https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339) (I75) with the Raspberry Pi RP2350 chip, rather than a full-blown Raspberry Pi board (eg. Zero 2 W)
 - A [3D-printed case](https://www.thingiverse.com/thing:5793070) to hold the display and I75

 I had tested an [InkyFrame](https://shop.pimoroni.com/products/inky-frame-7-3?variant=40541882089555) E Ink display at first, but found the refresh rate too slow for my liking (and the flickering during each refresh cycle was too distracting for something meant to sit on a desk).
 I'm probably going to repurpose the InkyFrame for a weather forecast display instead (where it can sit for ages consuming very little power, only refreshing every couple of hours).